 New to an Allotment.
 Some years back I persuaded twelve plot holders on our site to discuss their experiences.
 I collated the information in the form of two documents.
 New to an Allotment aims to provide some (hopefully) useful information to new plot holders who have little experience of growing on an allotment.

 Approaches to Cultivation is the second document.
 There is no set way to grow crops.
 Different plot holders employ different techniques, e.g. some dig, others do not.
 This article outlines different approaches.
 It makes no attempt to recommend one method over another.

 Blog from the 2010 growing season.
 Probably against my better judgement, I produced this blog.
 It covers the twelve month period from December 2009 through to November 2010 on a month by month basis, detailing warts and all.

 Miscellaneous Items.
 Garden Recipes primarily covers homemade sprays et cetera for those who do not wish to use chemicals when tackling pests and diseases.
 Harriet Roach, a former plot holder, wrote up her first year experiences on her plot some years ago.
 Finally, here is a list of hopefully useful links.

 Other Allotment Wittering

 The Good, the Bad and the Ugly in the World of Allotments.
 I originally penned my views on allotments in 2011.
-A slightly revised version was produced in 2013.
+A slightly revised version was produced in 2018.

 Allotments: Their History and Cultivation.
 These are slides (22MB pdf file) from a presentation that I gave to the Sunningdale and District Gardening Association in February 2016.
 It includes several drawings that were taken from The Allotment Chronicles, written by Steve Poole and published by Silver Link Publishing in 2006.